Frequently Asked Questions

 9. Is there an intentional/residential community connected to Mahaz?

 Aside from the Mahaz fellows, there will be other individuals living nearby, both singles and families, some of whom are farm staff and some who are not.
 The majority of farm staff do not live on the farm sites.
 The local residents form a loose community, sharing in personal connections and enjoying common spaces - but there is no co-housing project or intentional community.
+On occasion, the residential community gathers to celebrate a holiday or shabbat with shared meals and (Orthodox) prayer services.
 Fellows will have a chance to meet, work, and share time with residents through the duration of the program, but fellows will also be able to evolve organically as a community of their own.

 10. How will transportation work between the sites?